hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 > NOTE: Our [TensorFlow 2.3]({filename}/fast-and-easy-regression-with-tensorflow.md) and [Keras 2.3]({filename}/fast-and-easy-regression-with-tensorflow-part-2.md) investigations use the Root Mean Square Error (RMSE) success metric for model tuning

-We iterated over the different model scenarios and drew the interesting conclusion that simply guessing the mean of the **training** data set yielded the best results.
+We iterate over the different model scenarios and draw the interesting conclusion that simply guessing the mean of the **training** data set yields the best results.

-Google AutoML Beta will execute a **battle of the bands** and iterate through dozens of algorithm choices.
-For each algorithm, the service will further tune Hyper Parameters, to include number of layers, learning rate and number of features.
+**Google AutoML Beta** executes a **battle of the bands** and iterates through dozens of algorithm choices.
+For each algorithm, the service tunes **Hyper Parameters**, to include number of layers, learning rate and number of features.

-We will see if the Google AutoML service can beat our idiotic, yet successful **choose mean** algorithm.
+Let's see if the Google AutoML service can beat our idiotic, yet successful **choose mean** algorithm.

 # Enable GCP AutoML tables
 Engineers at Google call the menu selection icon the **hamburger**, a bit of slang that simultaneously makes me laugh and makes me hungry.
 Click the **hamburger** icon in the upper left corner and then scroll down to **Artificial Intelligence** and select **Tables --> Datasets**.